Biangkerok32/java-EasyWallpaperCreator/README.md

-# java-apps-EasyWallpaperCreator
+# java-EasyWallpaperCreator

 Easy Wallpaper Creator is a utility designed to help quickly create a simple wallpaper image by specifying the generated wallpaper's size, background color, and overlay image.